antocapo/gothamchess-bot/README.md

 # gothamchess bot
- neural network mimicking plying style of a player
+ neural network mimicking the playing style of a player(in this case GothamChess)